substratusai/substratusai.github.io/docs/quickstart.md

 ## Cleanup

-The process that is serving the model can be stopped by simply deleting the same ModelServer object that was applied before.
+The process that is serving the model can be stopped by simply deleting the same Server object that was applied before.

 ```bash